 - Outbreaks: two or more cases with evidence of a link

 - Community spread: sporadic or linked cases on a limited or extensive basis

 The Devon Tactical Management Group will undertake an initial risk assessment based on the information received from UKHSA.

 If, following the initial risk assessment, it is considered necessary to identify additional information and investigate further a Devon Risk Assessment Team (DRAT) meeting will be called.

-The DRAT will seek to find out as much information as possible from PHE, NHS Test and Trace as well as other local intelligence about the case or situation which will help inform the overall risk rating and subsequent actions.
+The DRAT will seek to find out as much information as possible from UKHSA, NHS Test and Trace as well as other local intelligence about the case or situation which will help inform the overall risk rating and subsequent actions.

 For complex outbreaks (Tier 1), which will be deemed as high-risk, the Local Authority will convene an incident management team.
 The team will consist of key representatives applicable to the setting.